mini-eggs/ego/README.txt

 ABOUT:

 Ego stand for Evan's Go.
 My name is Evan.
 Hello!
-Ego is a (tiny) collection of exploritory Go extensions.
+Ego is a (tiny) collection of exploratory Go extensions.
 Current additions include:

 1. Maybe type.
 2. builtin `ok` function.